microsoft/SQL_LogScout/README.md

  - DeleteDefaultFolder - will cause the default \output folder to be deleted and recreated
  - NewCustomFolder  - will cause the creation of a new folder in the format *\output_ddMMyyhhmmss*.
 If a previous collection created an \output folder, then that folder will be preserved when NewCustomFolder option is used.
+ - ServerBasedFolder - will cause the creation of a new folder in the format *\output_ServerName_ddMMyyhhmmss*.

 ### DiagStartTime